IvanLi-CN/Display-Ambient-Light-Desktop/docs/development-builds.md

 ### Build Artifacts

-- All builds are cross-platform and include debug information
+- All builds are for macOS and include debug information
 - Artifacts are available for 90 days (GitHub default)
 - Download links are provided in release notes